sphinx-doc/sphinx/doc/usage/configuration.rst

    This may be something like :code-py:`version = '4.2'`.
    The full project version is defined in :confval:`release`.

-   If your project does not draw a meaningful distinction between between a 'full' and 'major' version, set both :code-py:`version` and :code-py:`release` to the same value.
+   If your project does not draw a meaningful distinction between a 'full' and 'major' version, set both :code-py:`version` and :code-py:`release` to the same value.